 "Why does God allow so much evil and suffering?" is a question that is often asked.
 "Why does God let bad things happen?" is an ongoing cry.
 But this is often asked by sinners, who do not understand that evil and suffering is a consequence of man's sin, or believers who are trying to live by fleshly works and earn God's favour.
 God is the Father of mercies and Giver of all good gifts and the evil and suffering of today is an indicator of the shocking effect of read more...

-Both the man and woman had disobeyed God's command - not to read more...
+Both the man and woman had disobeyed God's command not to eat of read more...

 Before the foundation of the world, God decreed that He would make man in His own image and likeness to have dominion over the earth, under the sovereign rule of God Himself.
 And so, God prepared a beautiful environment for His creation to enjoy.

 And on the sixth day, He made man in His own image and breathed into him the breath of life.
-Man became a living being, made in the image and likeness of the eternal God on that amazing read more...
+On that amazing day that God created him, man became a living being made in the image and read more...

 In the first chapter of Genesis, we read that God created man in His own image; in the image of God He created them.
 He created them male and female and God blessed them and told them: "Be fruitful and multiply."
 Adam was to produce offspring that would resemble himself; his character and nature.
 His children were to be born in the image and likeness of their earthly father, with Adam's traits, characteristics, and nature, in the same way he had read more...